linrongbin16/colorbox.nvim/README.md

 > [!IMPORTANT]
 >
-> If this plugin provides the main colorscheme (e.g. the colorscheme to show right after nvim start), then make sure:
+> If this plugin provides the main colorscheme (e.g. the color show right after nvim start), then make sure:
 >
-> 1. Don't lazy load it (it only takes ~4 ms to load).
+> 1. Don't lazy load it.
 > 2. Load it before all other plugins.

 > [!IMPORTANT]